Ozan Kabak, Ben Davies - Latest Liverpool transfer news

 With Joe Gomez and Virgil van Dijk to come back from injuries in the late spring/early summer, these moves for Davies and Kobak suggest that Joel Matip and Nat Phillips should probably look elsewhere for a club, while Rhys Williams and Sepp van den Berg are still some way off becoming regulars.

-If these deals are confirmed, Klopp will have both Davies and Kabak available to play right away, and Liverpool will still believe they’re in the title race after suffering a massive mid-season wobble due to their defensive injuries impacting the entire balance of the team.
+Klopp will now have both Davies and Kabak available to play right away, and Liverpool will still believe they’re in the title race after suffering a massive mid-season wobble due to their defensive injuries impacting the entire balance of the team.
+They now have defensive cover, and that is key.

-Note: UPDATE: Liverpool have confirmed their capture of 20-year-old Turkish international Ozan Kabak.
-The deal will be a loan initially ($2 million fee) with the Reds holding a $25-million option to make the transfer permanent.